 States are starting to realize this, and have extended their funding to all-day Kindergarten as well as pre-K programs.
 If this is the case, you now need to know what makes your PK a remarkable place to be…just like the rest of your school vs. the other schools that are, indeed, competing for the attention of parents of young children.
 Remember that you are also battling cyber-charter schools and homeschooling in order for your school to continue to survive.
 Want a way to make your pre-K program remarkable?
 Teach the children music.
 Teach them to play an instrument.
 Start music education since it will develop the neuropathways in their brains for higher-order thinking when they’re toddlers, tweens and teens.
 Then watch your academic scores go through the roof when they get into the higher grades.

 A word of caution – I have spoken with principals who have said they have a great relationship with “an organization that’s right down the road from them” which has a Pre-K program, and don’t want to start their own to provide competition and jeopardize that relationship.
-One of those schools that maintained that attitude closed two years ago.
+One of those schools that maintained that attitude closed three years ago.
 Relationship is important…but it must be a mutually beneficial one.
 I also can point to a couple of examples where a local non-profit organization has discontinued their Pre-K program and left the school with having to build a program from scratch instead of talking with the school and referring the families of those students to school so they would have the ability to continue the PK experience.
 The school would then have a number of families ready to enroll their children in a PK program rather than needing to start something from the ground up with no guarantee of enrollment.
 When the future of your school is at stake, remember that doing the right thing isn’t always the easiest thing to do.

 © Michael V. Ziemski, SchoolAdvancement, 2006-2022